for Tim Britton

 drags her by the left hind hoof into a fir tree

-and leaves her there a while to cool.
+and leaves her there to cool a while.

 Last night I dreamed I was painting a house the color of an apricot.